 Note: MonsterInsights was formerly known as Google Analytics for WordPress by Yoast.
 WPBeginner’s founder, Syed Balkhi, acquired the plugin in 2016 and rebranded it to MonsterInsights.
 Now it is part of our family of premium WordPress plugins.

-First, you need to install and activate the Insert Headers and Footers plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Next, you need to install and activate the WPCode plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, you need to visit Settings » Insert Headers and Footers page.
-Here you need to paste the Google Analytics code that you copied in step 4 into the headers section.
+Upon activation, you need to visit the Code Snippets » Header & Footer page.
+Here you must paste the Google Analytics tracking code that you copied earlier into the ‘Header’ section.

-Simply edit the header.php file in your WordPress theme and paste the code you copied in step 4 right after the <body> tag.
+Simply edit the header.php file in your WordPress theme and paste the Google Analytics tracking code that you copied earlier right after the <body> tag.

 Don’t forget to save your changes and upload the file back to your server.

-You can also add Google Analytics tracking code to WordPress functions file.
-It will then automatically add code to every page on your WordPress site.
+You can also add Google Analytics tracking code to the WordPress functions file.
+It will then automatically add the tracking code to every page on your WordPress site.

 You will need to add this code to your theme’s functions.php file.